sixuanhan/nuggets/DESIGN.md

 `grid_setLoc`: this function takes a coordinate (i, j) and a character, and replaces the gridcell on the coordinate in the grid.

-`grid_out`: this function takes a `grid` as an input and outputs a string representing the `grid`.
+`grid_out`: this function takes a `grid` and a client as input and outputs a string representing the `grid` that the client should display.
 This function should also implement visibility.
 It should utilize line-tracing algorithms (e.g. Bresenham) in order to calculate and help update the set of which grid cells are visible to the player.

 ### Pseudo code for logic/algorithmic flow